|Semester 1 Credit Value:||20|

 This list of texts is indicative of the module’s intended scope both chronologically and in terms of the genres covered.
 The texts may change from year to year, and, in particular, the works by Shakespeare will be subject to review as the module will incorporate a link with the RSC’s productions whenever possible.

-Week 2: The Poetry of Sir Philip Sidney (Course Reader)
+Week 2: Sir Thomas Malory, Morte d'Arthur (Course Reader)

 1) An understanding of the distinctive aspects of early modern literature.